VictoriaMetrics/vmgather/docs/development.md

 # Development guide

-Step-by-step instructions for hacking on VMExporter like any other VictoriaMetrics project.
+Step-by-step instructions for hacking on VMGather like any other VictoriaMetrics project.

 ## Prerequisites